jhu-ep-coursera/fullstack-capstone-course/course-notes/dev_env/dev_env.md

     $ rbenv rehash
     ```

-3. Verify the `rails-api` command is accessible
+3. Verify the `rails-api` command is accessible and reports version `4.2.6`.

     ```shell
     $ rails-api -v